Cell Division

 |---|---|

-| Prophase | Chromosomes condense and become visible under microscope; nuclear envelope breaks down; spindle fibres begin to form from centrioles |
+Chromosomes condense and become visible under the microscope; nuclear envelope breaks down; spindle fibres begin to form from centrioles |

-| Metaphase | Chromosomes line up at the cell's equator (metaphase plate); spindle fibres attach to centromeres.
-Longest phase. |
+| Metaphase | Chromosomes line up at the cell's equator (metaphase plate); spindle fibres attach to centromeres of each chromosome |

-| Anaphase | Sister chromatids are pulled apart to opposite poles by spindle fibres shortening; cell elongates |
+Sister chromatids are pulled apart to opposite poles by shortening spindle fibres; cell elongates |

-| Telophase | Nuclear envelopes reform around each set of chromosomes at poles; chromosomes decondense; two nuclei form |
+| Telophase | Nuclear envelopes reform around each set of chromosomes at the poles; chromosomes decondense; two nuclei form |

-| Cytokinesis | Cytoplasm divides — in animals: cleavage furrow; in plants: cell plate forms.
-Two daughter cells produced. |
+| Cytokinesis | Cytoplasm divides — in animals: cleavage furrow pinches the cell; in plants: a cell plate forms between the two nuclei.
+Two daughter cells are produced. |

 ⚡ Mnemonic Please Make A Tasty Cake — Prophase, Metaphase, Anaphase, Telophase, Cytokinesis

-B. Meiosis
+C. Meiosis

 Meiosis Overview

-- Produces 4 genetically different daughter cells — half the chromosome number
+- Produces 4 genetically different daughter cells — half the chromosome number of the parent

 - Daughter cells are haploid (n) — in humans: 23 chromosomes each (gametes)